SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/index.md

 **WCAG 2.2 AA**.

-Accessibility requirements are defined centrally in **Design Foundations** and are applied consistently across components, states, and form fields.
+Accessibility requirements are defined centrally in **Design Foundations** and applied consistently across components, states, and form fields.

+The **Accessibility Checklist** provides a practical verification guide and can be used to review implementations and ensure that accessibility requirements have been met.

 ---